 How can the DS Collection help you achieve your goal of getting more exposure for the Rottet Collection?

 Sandra Sharma: We’re excited about the prospect of marketing the Rottet Collection to everybody who uses DesignSpec.
 With DS Collection, we aim to streamline the specification process for both our designers and other design professionals.
 It is important to us that specific pieces from the Rottet Collection are highlighted and that users have access to the latest versions of the products.
 We are thrilled at the prospect of designers outside of Rottet being able to easily specify the products they like from our collection.
+We also conveniently offer 3D models and png images of all our products to trade members through our website to be incorporated into design presentations and project renderings.

 Are there any upcoming products or collaborations you are particularly excited about?